abhimanyu911/abhimanyu911.github.io/_pages/work_experience.md

 ### Searce Inc: ML Engineer (JAN 2022 - SEPT 2022)

-As 1 of the 2 ML Engineers employed by Searce Inc(www.searce.com) from my university, I:
+As 1 of the 2 ML Engineers employed by [Searce Inc](www.searce.com) from my university, I:

 1) Developed and deployed an ML pipeline to automate field extraction from income tax return forms as a part of my BTech thesis.